 McKinsey, BCG, Bain, Oliver Wyman, SPG, and AT Kearney – if you are planning to take their numerical/critical reasoning tests and/or written cases, this post will help you prepare.

 - Bain written case

 - AT Kearney Test

-Let us start with McKinsey PST.
+Let us start with McKinsey.
 Once you nail it down, prep for other tests follows easily.

-McKinsey PST is arguably the hardest of all tests (except for Oliver Wyman – but there’s a catch).
-Rumors have it that only 30% of candidates after screening pass it.
-You’ve got 60 minutes to tackle 3 cases with 26 questions in total.
-Questions challenge your reading, critical reasoning, numerical reasoning, and problem-solving skills, as well as attention to detail.
+McKinsey is famous for challenging aseesssments.
+Its Problem-Solving Test was arguably the hardest of all tests (except for Oliver Wyman – but there’s a catch).
+Rumors have it that only 30% of candidates after screening passed it.
+You had 60 minutes to tackle 3 cases with 26 questions in total.
+Questions challenged your reading, critical reasoning, numerical reasoning, and problem-solving skills, as well as attention to detail.
 No calculator, no scratch paper.
 Only the test handout, a pencil and your genius.

 1. Take one official PST practice test

 Too bad that McKinsey Problem Solving Game is not available for trial and prep.
 But you can get a readily available close substitute – an assessment by the same McKinsey evaluating the same skillset.
 This assessment is the good old PST.

 You cannot appreciate the complexity of the test until you take one.
 Here you can find 3 official McKinsey practice tests.
 Take test A and see how many questions you can solve correctly in 60 mins.

 - 19+ correct answers – great, you are on the right track.
 You won’t need much more practice to pass the test successfully